unrealwork/atsd-use-cases/ChicagoCrime/README.md

 ### Additional SQL Queries
 --------------------------

-Here are some additional SQL queries (along with snippets of their outputs) which take a closer look at some of the crime in Chicago.
+Here are some additional SQL queries (along with snippets of their outputs) which take a closer look at some of the crime statistics in Chicago.

 Homicide statistics from January 1, 2016, to the present time.
 All tags from the dataset are included.